-The interfaces and ports that the server answers queries from may be specified using the listen-on option. listen- on takes an optional port and an address_match_list of IPv4 addresses.
+The address_match_list in listen-on specifies the IPv4 addresses on which the server will listen.
 (IPv6 addresses are ignored, with a logged warning.)
 The server listens on all interfaces allowed by the address match list.
-If a port is not specified, port 53 is used.
+If no listen-on is specified, the default is to listen for standard DNS queries on port 53 of all IPv4 interfaces.